-RHC 4000 DJL/RJL air heaters are all fitted with automatic spark ignition systems.
+RHC 4000(M) DJL/RJL air heaters are all fitted with automatic spark ignition systems.
 When adequate airflow for combustion is proven by an air proving control and a prepurge period has elapsed, the integral igniter and multifunctional gas control operate.
 The ignition spark ignites the gas creating the burner flame, which is detected by a flame rod sensor.
 If a burner flame is not detected, the ignition controller proceeds to lockout and requires manually resetting.
-Lockout is indicated by the red warning light on the air heater.
+Lockout is indicated by the red warning light on the wiring panel inside the heater.